homearanya/active-escapes/src/pages/tours/lower-wild-coast-mtb.md

   - heading: Trail Grading
     description:
-      - <strong>4/ 5 - Fitness</strong>.
+      - <strong>4 / 5 - Fitness</strong>.
 Persons with a good level of strength, fitness and an adventurous mindset enjoy this tour most.
 Endurance counts far more than speed on this type of tour, where a fair amount of time can be spent portaging and getting on and off your bike.
 Riding on the Wild Coast is about time in (and out of) the saddle.
       - <strong>3/ 5 - Technicality</strong>.
 Some technical skills are useful to be able to stay on your bike through soft sand and rutted paths.
-However, pushing & portaging sections is always an option and in many instances, a necessity.
+However, pushing and portaging sections is always an option and in many instances, a necessity.

   - heading: Trail Terrain
     description: